ericoporto/ags-manual-wiki/MusicAndSound.md

 **NOTE:** WAV, OGG and MP3 format files can be used for speech.

-**NOTE:** You cannot use speech file numbers above 9999.
-That is, you can have EGO1.OGG all the way up to EGO9999.OGG, but not EGO10000.OGG or higher.
+**NOTE:** Speech file numbers are restricted to the positive range of 1 to 2147483647 (2 billion).
+This is a technical limitation based on how these are handled inside the engine, but we do not think it will ever become a problem to the user.

 Speech is compiled into a file called SPEECH.VOX and is separate from the rest of your game data so that you can offer it as an optional extra